bluefroguk1/empire-dump/content/Wiki/Game Design/Spellcasting.md

 ## Regular Spells
-*Require at least thirty seconds of [[Appropriate roleplaying|appropriate roleplaying]] *You must be capable of touching the target with the casting hand throughout the casting of the spell *The spell fails if you or your target are hit or attack another character during spellcasting *You can choose to ''swift cast'' a regular spell
+*Require at least thirty seconds of [[Appropriate roleplaying|appropriate roleplaying]] *You must be capable of touching the target with the casting hand throughout the casting of the spell *The spell fails if you or your target are hit or attack another character during [[Spellcasting|spellcasting]] *You can choose to ''swift cast'' a regular spell
 To cast a regular spell you must complete at least thirty seconds of Appropriate roleplaying including spell vocals, and the use of one hand.
 These requirements do not mean you must chant or speak for the entire thirty seconds; you must include some vocal component but your appropriate roleplaying can also involve tracing magical signs or [[Runes]] in the air, using props such as scrolls or powders, shaping magic with mystical passes, and the like.
 You must be able to touch the target with your casting hand throughout the casting of the spell.
 Even if you do not touch the target you must be close enough to easily do so - you cannot cast a regular spell on a target who is only close enough to touch with an implement (but see swift casting below).